prasifka/prach-browse/README.md

 ## Overview

 Robust server-side browser that acts as an intermediary between users and the internet.
 By proxying all web requests through a server, enhances user privacy, eliminates client-side tracking, and provides a cleaner browsing experience.
-This solution allows users to bypass corporate or any other browsing restrictions.
+This solution allows users to bypass corporate or any other browsing restrictions, under the assumption that the app is hosted remotely.

 **Key Features:**